- Attend a free wildlife event

 - Yukon biodiversity colouring sheet

 These checklists are for people keeping track of birds species.
 These are not guidebooks detailing what the birds look like.
-If you are interested in learning about identifying birds, we recommend you look at books or online resources about the birds of western North America like All About Birds, eBird Explore and the Merlin bird ID phone app.
+If you're interested in learning about identifying birds, we recommend you look at books or online resources about the birds of western North America like All About Birds, eBird Explore and the Merlin bird ID phone app.